imazen/resizer-web/content/docs/troubleshoot.md

 ## Losing transparency when working with GIF images

 You must have the [PrettyGifs](/plugins/prettygifs) plugin installed to get high-quality, transparent GIF and 8-bit PNG results.
 You may also want the [AnimatedGifs](/plugins/animatedgifs) plugin.

+## SizeLimitException - The dimensions of the output image (4800x2700) exceed the maximum permitted dimensions of 3200x3200.

+By default, ImageResizer limits the output size of images to 3200x3200.
+This can be changed [by configuring (or removing) the SizeLimiting plugin](/plugins/sizelimiting).